 Scientists & Staff

-Current ResearchMy research highlights strategies and tools for reconciling urban development with conservation.
-I use a socio-ecological approach to improve fundamental understanding of key ecological processes in urban systems, with a focus on wildlife.
+Current ResearchMy research highlights strategies and tools for reconciling urban development with biodiversity conservation.
+I use a socio-ecological approach to improve fundamental understanding of key ecological processes in human-dominated landscapes, with a focus on birds, pollinators and ground arthropods.
 Current studies:

-- Develop and integrate habitat relationship models into the urban forest assessment tool i-Tree.
-The wildlife module provides a rapid assessment of the bird habitat potential in the urban forest, evaluates habitat improvement plans, and provides detailed information of habitat requirements for 10 northeastern birds
+Rapid habitat assessment tools can increase our capacity to assess habitat potential within the urban forest, evaluate existing habitat improvement plans, and can provide detailed information of habitat requirements.
+I develop and integrate habitat relationship models into the urban forest assessment tool i-Tree Eco.
+The wildlife module provides a rapid assessment of the bird habitat potential in the urban forest, evaluates habitat improvement plans, and provides detailed information of habitat requirements.

 Research InterestsI translate the application of scientific information into management tools with the ultimate goal of improving the sustainability of urban environments for wildlife and advancing human well-being through reconnecting urbanites with nearby nature.
 I explore the links between human management of the urban forest (e.g. yards, neighborhood parks and open space) and the health and success of native wildlife populations, and how these impacts subsequently feedback to influence people due to the role of biodiversity in delivering ecosystem services.
 I seek opportunities to explain scientific findings to varying audiences while trying to facilitate connections between the publics' personal lives and the urban ecosystem.